Lucy-Family-Institute/CSSR-Workshop-Twitter/README.md

 ### Session 3: NLP Analysis

 Tweets often come with the real-time reactions to social events.
 Thus, the tweets we obtained carries many information.
-One of most common case is sentiment analysis, which will rate each tweet whether it's positive/native to a certain topic.
+One of most common cases is sentiment analysis, which will rate each tweet whether it's positive/native to a certain topic.

 The workshop will introduce a few NLP models for such task.
 Besides that, it is often useful to wrangle the data before analysis.
 E.g. single out links from the text body.
 The package **pandas** will be very powerful for data cleaning.